 - You can use your Instagram account to launch a business selling your own original products, or even a book.

-Take it a step further with our shopping on Instagram integration to enable product tags and product stickers that make the experience from Instagram Stories and posts to your own products more seamless and fluid.
-To use it, you'll also need to switch to an Instagram business account, have a Facebook page, and an approved Facebook shop (all of which you can set up for no additional cost).
+Take it a step further with our shopping on Instagram integration and add product tags and stickers to your Instagram stories and post so people buy directly from the app.
+To use it, you’ll also need to switch to an Instagram business account and have a Facebook page and an approved Facebook shop (all of which you can set up for no additional cost).